Recent site activity

 I'll be making several modifications to this model.

-• The generator(?) is in front of he steam dome, and on many T-2's it was behind it.
+- The generator(?) is in front of the steam dome, and on many T-2's it was behind it.
 It also has an airline that is attached to the handrail(!).